 The Center for Child Protection and Family Support was founded in 1987 by Joyce N. Thomas a pediatric nurse practitioner, and Carl M Rogers, a research psychologist.
 The Center is a community-based nonprofit social service agency that focuses on child protection and safety.
-Today, the Center is nationally and internationally known for delivery of services, training & technical assistance to providers and programs that prevent violence across the life span.
-The Center's programs and services impact children and families throughout the District of Columbia and nationally for the prevention of child abuse.
+The Center is nationally and internationally known for delivery of services, training & technical assistance to providers and programs that prevent violence across the life span.

 - Creation of innovative projects such as Balancing Employment and Parenting (BEAP), which is a field initiated federally funded parenting program for high-risk mothers and pre-school children.
-A product of this effort is the parenting curriculum known as Riding the Parenthood Wave Curriculum, using an evidence-based model for prevention of child abuse which has been replicated in ten other parent education programs from 2001 to the present.
+A product of this effort is the parenting curriculum known as Riding the Parenthood Wave Curriculum.

-- Implementation of the Child Abuse and Neglect Training Institute (CANTI), a professional training program for early childhood educators, teachers, and other mandated reporter of child abuse.
+- Implementation of the Child Abuse and Neglect Training Institute (CANTI) and Center Training Academy (CTA) professional training programs for mandated reporters of child abuse and neglect.